kvnkho/kevinkho.com/content/about/index.md

 :mailbox_with_no_mail:&nbsp;&nbsp;&nbsp;&nbsp;**Contact me!**

 Feel free to reach out to me for anything data related.
 I talk to people about big data, data artichecture, data engineering, and career advice.
 Always happy to speak at meetups or company knowledge sharings about the things I'm working on.
-More info in [Contact Me](/contact/)
+More info in the [Contact](/contact/) section.

 Email: kdykho@gmail.com